NATURAL GAS MARKET

 Objective, Scope, Legal Basis and Definitions

-Article 1- The objective of this Regulation is to set forth the principles and procedures to be covered in the network operation rules to be determined by the transmission companies.
+Article 1- The objective of this Regulation is to set forth the principles and procedures regarding preparation, review, evaluation, determination, approval, issuance and revision of tariffs pertaining to natural gas market activities.

 Article 3- This Regulation is issued as per the provisions of Electricity Market Law no. 4628 and Natural Gas Market Law no. 4646.